 The professional knowledge (103 credits) consists of fundamental aquaculture (49 credits), specialized aquaculture (44 credits), and graduation thesis (10 credits).
 In fundamental courses, students learn about biological statistics, research methodology, and basic aquaculture courses such as Principles of Aquaculture, Microbiology, Introduction to fish science, Water science, General ichthyology, Limnology, Principles of ecology, Aquatic animal physiology, and nutrition.
 Especially, in this stage (second year), students are continuously trained in English for aquaculture.
-As a result, they accumulate more specialized glossaries and basic knowledge in aquaculture, which is helpful when they learn specialized courses in English (Exh 3.4-Feedback on teaching English for Aquaculture).
+As a result, they accumulate more specialized glossaries and basic knowledge in aquaculture, which is helpful when they learn specialized courses in English [Exh.3.2.Feedback on teaching English for Aquaculture from students].
 The specialized aquaculture courses provide knowledge on culture techniques, hatchery techniques and management, aquatic resource management, and supporting courses such as disease management, live food production.
 In addition, students also learn about laws in fisheries, agriculture extension.
-At the last semester (9th)

-semester), students carry out their thesis research based on the knowledge they have gained during the previous years (Exh 2.19 - Training regulation handbook; Exh 1.17-Decision 43/2007/BGDDT)
+At the last semester (9th semester), students carry out their thesis research based on the knowledge they have gained during the previous years [Exh.2.21.Academic regulation; Exh.1.7.Decision 43/2007/QĐ-BGDĐT].

-Figure 3: Diagram of program knowledge
+Figure 4: Diagram of program knowledge

-3.2 The program reflects the mission and vision of Can Tho university
+3.2.
+The program reflects the vision and mission of university

 Can Tho University has the mission to operates its resources to be the leading national institution for education, research and technology transfer making significant contributions to the development of high quality human resources, fostering the talents and the advancement of science and technology to cater for the regional and national socio-economic development.

-CTU is the crucial driving force for the development of the Mekong Delta region (Exh 3.5 - Mission and vision of Can Tho University).
+CTU is the crucial driving force for the development of the Mekong Delta region [Exh.3.3.Mission and vision of Can Tho University].

 The program aims to train students advanced knowledge in aquaculture, being professional in career and skillful in research, and good attitude and morality.
-Therefore, the purposes of the program completely meet the mission and vision of the university (Exh.2.1 -Program specification, Exh- 1.6-website CTU_mission and vision; Exh.
-1.7 Website CAF AAP).
+Therefore, the purposes of the program completely meet the mission and vision of the university [Exh.2.1.Program specification; Exh.1.6.CTU Website].

-The program content is originally formulated based on that of Auburn which is internally reviewed the university every 10 years (Ehx.3.6- Minutes of review from AU).
-All courses are instructed in English by foreign lecturers (coming mainly from USA, and some of them from Denmark, Thailand, Australia),... and CTU lecturers who are highly experienced and qualified in professional fields and teaching.
+The program content is originally formulated based on that of Auburn which is internally reviewed the university every 10 years [Exh.3.4.Minutes of program review from AU].
+All courses are instructed in English by foreign lecturers (coming mainly from USA, and some of them from Denmark, Thailand, Australia,...) and CTU lecturers who are highly experienced and qualified in professional fields and teaching.

-3.3 The contribution to expected learning outcomes of courses
+3.3.
+The contribution made by each course to achieving the learning outcomes is clear

-The contribution by each course to the expected learning outcomes is illustrated in Table 4.
+The contribution by each course to the expected learning outcomes is illustrated in Table 3.

-Table 4: The contribution by each course to expected learning outcomes (LO) (S: strong support: M: moderate; W: Weak support; Blank-Not relevant)
+Table 3: The contribution by each course to expected learning outcomes (LO) (S: Strong support: M: Moderate; W: Weak support; Blank-Not relevant)